grill-lab/grill-lab.github.io/openings.md

 Ideally, students will have experience with related courses: Text-as-Data (NLP), Information Retrieval, Recommender Systems, Conversational UX, Deep Learning, and Artificial Intelligence.

 ### Summer internships
 If you are a talented UoG undergraduate student, please reach out to discuss possible research intern possibilities.
-Unfortunately at this time we do not have a programme for international or non-UoG student interns.
+Unfortunately we cannot host non-UoG student interns.